Skip to content

 We recently had the opportunity to sit down for an interview with current MPA student Absa Samba to learn more about her work leading the Washington Coalition to End Female Genital Mutilation/Cutting and their major legislative victory this session – the passage of Washington’s first bill to protect children from this practice, support those who have experienced FGM/C, and educate communities and service providers.

-First, can you tell us a bit about yourself?
+Tell us a bit about yourself?
 What led you to pursue an MPA at the Evans School?

 I’m an international student from The Gambia, pursuing a Master of Public Administration and a Master of Social Work.
 Over the years, I’ve engaged in work and advocacy at the community level, and I’ve seen how policies can be detached from local, everyday realities – I’ve been frustrated by this.
 I became interested in better understanding how policy formulation works and to be involved in the process.
 That is what brought me to the MPA program – the disconnect I’ve seen with how policies are shaped and how they impact individuals and communities.
 I want to see policies work better for the people and communities I serve.